lokeswar-28/Doodle-Paint-App/README.md

 # Doodle - Paint application

 ## Description
-A Paint app built using Tkinter package in python where you can draw either using gestures recognition by integrating OpenCV or with cursor.
+A Paint app built using Tkinter package in python where you can draw either using gesture recognition by integrating OpenCV or with cursor.
 You can draw using two modes:
 - Cursor mode
 - Gesture mode